 Let’s face it — most of us are Apple investors.
 If you deny, look at top ten holdings of any mutual fund that you own.
 Unlike old superstar stocks of the past — Intel, Microsoft or Dell to name a few — there is something unique about Apple.
-It has brand loyalty that is unlike any tech companies of past or the present.
+It has brand loyalty that is unlike any tech companies of the past or the present.

-But, let’s look at Apple stock from its ability to increase dividend consistently.
+Now, let’s look at Apple stock from its ability to increase dividend consistently.
 Apple is generating over $10 Billion in free cash flow every quarter.
 That amounts to over $40 Billion a year.
 More importantly, Apple has managed to generate higher free cash flow every year in the past decade.

 This is important for those seeking consistent income as you can bet on Apple’s ability to increase dividend yield in the future.